FasterSpeeding/Yuyo/docs/usage/components.md

 Message buttons have several different styles, as shown above.
 Most of these are interactive, meaning that an interaction will be sent to the bot when a user clicks on it.
-The only non-interactive style being link buttons, which simply open the set link in a browser for the user who clicked on it.
+The only non-interactive style is link buttons which simply open the set link in a browser for the user who clicked on it.

 A row can have up to 5 buttons in it.